 - Read blueprints to determine how equipment should function

-- Use precise measuring instruments to meet specifications
+- Use precise measuring instruments

-- Install electronic parts
+- Install and repair parts

 - Test equipment using oscilloscopes, electronic voltmeters or bridges